Anti-inflammatory medicines (NSAIDs)

-NSAIDs can be used to relieve pain and symptoms associated with a range of conditions, including:
+You can use NSAIDs to relieve symptoms associated with a range of conditions, including:

-Common side effects of NSAIDs include nausea, heartburn and indigestion.
-The more serious, less common side effects include stomach bleeding or kidney problems.
-NSAIDs, including those bought over the counter, have also recently been linked to a small increase in risk of stroke and heart attack.
+Common side effects that you may experience after taking NSAIDs include nausea, heartburn and indigestion.
+More serious but less common side effects include stomach bleeding or kidney problems.
+NSAIDs, including those bought over-the-counter, have also been linked to a small increase in the risk of stroke and heart attack.

-Anti-inflammatory medicines (including aspirin) can also trigger asthma in some people.
-If you have asthma and need an anti-inflammatory medicine for pain relief, talk to your doctor first.
+NSAIDs (including aspirin) can also trigger asthma in some people.
+If you have asthma and need an NSAID for pain relief, talk to your doctor first.

 Who is at risk of side effects?

-In general, the risk of side effects can be minimised if you take NSAIDs only occasionally and at the lowest dose needed to control your pain.
+In general, the risk of side effects can be minimised if you take NSAIDs:

 The risk of side effects increases if you:

-- have medical conditions such as stomach ulcers, stomach bleeding, high blood pressure, heart problems, diabetes or kidney damage
+- have medical conditions such as gastro-oesophageal reflux disease (GORD), stomach ulcers, stomach bleeding, high blood pressure, heart problems, diabetes or a kidney or liver condition

 - are already taking another medicine that contains an NSAID